-Joel Gascoigne, CEO of Buffer, neatly sums up the benefits of transparency, “Transparency breeds trust, and trust is the foundation of great teamwork.”
+Above you’ll see how the company Buffer defines transparency in their core values.
+Joel Gascoigne, their CEO, neatly sums up the benefits, “Transparency breeds trust, and trust is the foundation of great teamwork.”
 Buffer is one of the best examples of transparent companies, publicly sharing salaries, equity, metrics, and funding.

 Says Buffer’s Director of People Courtney Seiter, “As long as we all share information, that gives everyone full context to make connections we might otherwise have missed, and to have the full trust in the team because they understand the full context of what’s going on.”

 If you’re not comfortable with making your stats public, start small by sharing what’s going on across teams internally.
 You’ll be surprised at how much trust and confidence it instills in people.